Timmy-Bergkvist/Pralinorskan-app/README.md

 Customers can choose to have them delivered to their one country with payment using Stripe.
 Customers also have the option to save their profile details for future purchases and to view order history from older purchases.

-When testing this app, to make a payment, the following details should be used:
+When testing this app, to make a payment, the following details should be provided:

 - Card number: 4242 4242 4242 4242
 - CVC: any three numbers